openharmony/docs/en/application-dev/security/AccessToken/permissions-for-system-apps.md

 The following lists the system_grant permissions that can be requested via the ACL.

-For details about the process for requesting permissions, see [Workflow for Using Permissions](determine-application-mode.md).
+For details about the process for requesting permissions, see [Workflow for Requesting Permissions](determine-application-mode.md).

 ### ohos.permission.PRE_START_ATOMIC_SERVICE